Exhaustive Solver Usage

 26: -++---++-+---+-+++++

-All optimal solutions can be collected by passing "best_energy_sols" to search():
+All optimal solutions can be obtained by setting best_energy_sols as follows:

 solver = qbpp.ExhaustiveSolver(f)